-This category will direct approximately \$1.2 million to projects that improve the quality and connectivity of Great Lakes coastal systems and habitats.
-Funding in this category will support the conservation and restoration of coastal habitats including but not limited to coastal wetlands and adjacent upland habitats, dune and swale habitats, nearshore and shoreline habitats, and restoration of upstream habitats that will measurably benefit the quality or function of coastal habitats (e.g. improving downstream water quality).
+This category will direct approximately \$1.1 million to projects that improve the quality and connectivity of Great Lakes coastal systems and habitats to benefit priority migratory shorebirds, waterfowl and breeding marsh birds.
+Funding in this category will support the conservation and restoration of coastal habitats including but not limited to coastal wetlands and adjacent upland habitats, dune and swale habitats, nearshore and shoreline habitats, and restoration of upstream habitats that will measurably benefit the quality or function of coastal habitats (e.g., improving downstream water quality).
 Projects that request funds to implement Farm-Bill and/or on-farm conservation practices, install or maintain jetties, breakwalls or other grey infrastructure will not be considered for funding.
-Priority will be given to projects designed to benefit populations of species of conservation concern, with an emphasis on migratory shorebirds and waterfowl, breeding marsh birds, and marsh-spawning fish.
 Projects may include species-specific management or monitoring actions, such as nesting platforms or exclusion fencing, but these actions must be incorporated into a broader restoration project as one component of the proposed grant request.
-Funding in this category will primarily support the following strategies.
+Priority will be given to projects that have been planned, designed or informed by shorebird, waterfowl and/or breeding marsh bird monitoring efforts including but not limited to applicant or partner monitoring, International Shorebird Survey, Great Lakes Coastal Wetland Monitoring Program, Audubon Great Lakes' Marsh Bird Data Hub, etc. Funding in this category will primarily support the following strategies.

-- Improve or maintain coastal hydrology and sediment dynamics: restoration actions that improve or mimic natural coastal sediment transport processes, provide/enhance wetland water level management capabilities; or improve other fundamental hydrologic processes focused on benefiting target species or coastal nearshore water quality - Restore costal aquatic connectivity: restoration actions that improve hydrological connectivity between Great Lakes waters and adjacent wetlands/streams including installation of passage structures, or removal of sediment and hard structures to improve access by fish and other aquatic organisms - Improve coastal habitat structure: restoration actions aimed at improving habitat function and quality to benefit coastal fish or wildlife or to directly improve nearshore water quality.
-Additional preference will be given to projects using native plant and tree species designed to improve habitat for native pollinators and migratory birds. - Invasive species control: Invasive species control activities, particularly EDRR, initial treatments and subsequent retreatments, are eligible for funding in this category.
+- Improve coastal habitat structure: restoration actions aimed at improving habitat function and quality to benefit shorebirds, waterfowl and/or breeding marsh birds.
+Projects should prioritize using native plant and tree species designed to improve habitat for native pollinators and migratory birds. - Invasive species control: Invasive species control activities, particularly EDRR, initial treatments and subsequent retreatments, are eligible for funding in this category.
 Invasive species control must be included as a component of broader habitat restoration activities proposed.
 Applicants must demonstrate that proposed invasive control activities are necessary to ensure the success of the broader habitat restoration effort requesting funding.
-If the majority of project activities and budget are directed toward species control, see funding category 4.
+If the majority of project activities and budget are directed toward species control, see funding category 4. - Improve or maintain coastal hydrology and sediment dynamics: restoration actions that improve or mimic natural coastal sediment transport processes, provide/enhance wetland water level management capabilities; or improve other fundamental hydrologic processes focused on benefiting target species